Transcreation: When is it Better than Translation and Why?

 Why Transcreation is Better than Translation in Marketing

 At greatcontent, we are huge supporters of transcreation over translation.
-While linguistic skills are admirable, they aren’t enough to allow brands to shine when they internationalise their campaigns.
+While linguistic skills are admirable, they are not enough to allow brands to shine when they internationalise their campaigns.
 Instead, companies often need to think bigger and find solutions which blend translation, initiative, and creativity.

 This isn't always the case, though.
 For example, when selling highly technical products, much of the content creation required will entail very strict translations to communicate data effectively.
 And in global industries, localisation doesn't always matter when selling worldwide.
 But it does matter for many customer-facing eCommerce sellers and service providers.